Street light not working.

-Sent to Oxfordshire County Council 4 minutes later
+Sent to Oxfordshire County Council less than a minute later

 This is the only street light in the road.
 The road is now in complete darkness making access dangerous for elderly people.

 Ref:00381263 Thank you for your report, this has been logged on our management system for repair, our contractors will aim to have this repaired within 7 working days.
 If it is found to be a supply fault this will be passed to the local DNO operator to attend.

 Posted by Oxfordshire County Council at 15:19, Wednesday 6 January 2021

 It is now 3rd February 2021 and there has been no reaction from the Council other than the reply above.
 We are almost a month on and the light is still inoperable.
 The Road remains in darkness. and potentially dangerous for pedestrians.

 Posted anonymously at 11:37, Wednesday 3 February 2021